top of page

 "The world hangs on a thin thread, and that is the psyche [of man]".
 A rewilding of the psyche is perhaps part of what we need in these times.
 That can be done in the therapy room, with talking and embodied therapies.
 And, through the portal of Ecotherapy, we invite our psyches to run wild and free in the woods, in a world in which we have simply forgotten that we too belong.

-HOMA takes therapy outside the therapy room to meet all these parts of ourselves.
+HOMA takes therapy outside the therapy room to meet the undomesticated parts of ourselves.

 As we discover who we are becoming as therapists we have the opportunity to embrace all of who we are as human beings; the domesticated and the wild.
-Being with the other than human and more than human honours and reconnects us with the parts of us that we may have forgotten or denied.
+Being outdoors honours and reconnects us with the parts of us that we may have forgotten or denied.

 "We do not live on the earth, we came from it, like a wave.
 There is a legacy deep in our tissues, when we were wildlife, when we were elemental.
 Every culture came from the same place.
 Every spiritual tradition came from the same place.
 It came from Nature.
 And so we go back to the place it all came from and we listen, and ask, and connect.
 Nature is the wisdom we are seeking".
 Emma Rich